-In 1984, the BBC broadcast Threads, a documentary-style drama in which a young Yorkshire couple rush to get married because of an unplanned pregnancy, but never quite get round to it because half way through the film the Soviets drop a nuclear bomb on Sheffield.
-Jimmy, we assume, is killed in the blast (he just disappears, never to be seen again); Ruth survives, but dies of old age 10 years later, while still in her early 30s, leaving her daughter to fend for herself in a post-apocalyptic wasteland.
+In 1984, the BBC broadcast Threads, a documentary-style drama in which a young Yorkshire couple rush to get married because of an unplanned pregnancy, but never quite get round to it because halfway through the film the Soviets drop a nuclear bomb on Sheffield.
+Jimmy, we assume, is killed in the blast (he just disappears, never to be seen again); Ruth survives, but dies of old age ten years later, while still in her early 30s, leaving her daughter to fend for herself in a post-apocalyptic wasteland.

 In my mind, I suppose, I’d always imagined that being nuked would be a reasonably clean way to go – a bright light, a rushing noise and then whatever happened next wasn’t your problem.
-Threads taught me that maybe I had a rose-tinted view of nuclear holocaust.
+Threads taught me that maybe I had a rose-tinted view of the nuclear holocaust.

 Anyway.
 In the event you’d like to check what a nuke would do to the real Sheffield, the helpful NukeMap website has the answer.

 Those within the central yellow and red circles would be likely to die instantly, due to fireball or air pressure.
 In the green circle, the radiation would kill at least half the population over a period of hours, days or weeks.
-In the grey, the thing most likely to kill you would be the collapse of your house, thanks to the air blast, while those in the outer, orange circle would most likely to get away with third degree burns.
+In the grey, the thing most likely to kill you would be the collapse of your house, thanks to the air blast, while those in the outer, orange circle would most likely get away with third-degree burns.

 “Little boy”, the bomb dropped on Hiroshima, was tiny, by the standards of the bombs out there in the world today, of course – but don’t worry, because NukeMap lets you try bigger bombs on for size, too.

 The largest bomb in the US arsenal at present is the B-83 which, weighing in at 1.2Mt, is about 80 times the size of Little Boy.
 Detonate that, and the map has to zoom out, quite a lot.